Tim-Jackins/git-lessons/engineering/2_hello_github.md

 # Hello GitHub

-Now that you've got a repository started, let's create a text file in it (nano `<your filename>`).
+Now that you've got a repository started, let's create a text file in it (`nano <your filename>`).
 Call it something fun and write something cool in it.
 Now let's check out some of that Git file tracking.

-First, use this command to have Git let you know what it's seeing:
+First, let's ask Git what's going on in your repository:

 ```bash
 git status